alexyingchen/accessguide/content/programmers.md

 **WCAG number + conformance**: 1.4.10 AA

 ### P23.
 Don’t restrict content to portrait or landscape
 > I mounted my phone to my wheelchair in portrait to make it easier to use.
-Landscape-only pages mess up my setup.
+Landscape-only pages mess with my setup.

 Don’t restrict content to a single display orientation, like portrait or landscape, unless a specific display orientation is essential.